 3. Use Actual Examples

 Many signs in facilities give general information about the subject that they are providing information about, which is a good start.
 To take it a step further, however, you can add actual examples to signs in many cases.

 One way to do this on a sign that instructs readers to always use the proper labels on containers before filling them could be to put an actual label on the sign so they can see what it looks like.
-This is a simple process which can be done by printing off a sample label on your industrial label printer (similar to this).
+This is a simple process which can be done by printing off a sample label on your industrial label printer.
 Adding it to the sign will make it very clear to the reader what they are supposed to be doing.

 You can even give two or more examples so they know what to choose from.
 Having a safety sign that says something like, “Use this Label for Corrosive Chemicals or this Label for Non-Corrosive Chemicals” can be very helpful.
 Placing the specific label just after or under each option will make it very simple for the readers to understand.

 One problem many facilities run into when it comes to making a visual workplace is that each area tries to do things their own way.
 While this may be better than nothing, it can be far more effective to have a series of standards that are followed throughout the facility.